Aliases for CEP250 Gene

 GeneCards Summary for CEP250 Gene

 CEP250 (Centrosomal Protein 250) is a Protein Coding gene.
-Diseases associated with CEP250 include usher syndrome.
-Among its related pathways are Cell Cycle, Mitotic and Organelle biogenesis and maintenance.
-GO annotations related to this gene include protein kinase binding and protein C-terminus binding.
-An important paralog of this gene is CROCC2.
+Diseases associated with CEP250 include Usher Syndrome.
+Among its related pathways are Mesodermal Commitment Pathway and Organelle biogenesis and maintenance.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and protein C-terminus binding.
+An important paralog of this gene is CROCC.

 UniProtKB/Swiss-Prot for CEP250 Gene